Frequently Asked Questions

 Which systems are not supported?

-• Avid DS Avid|DS 10.1 or earlier versions are not supported.
+• Avid DS Avid|DS is not supported

-• Shake is no longer supported.
+• Shake is no longer supported

 • Autodesk The latest versions of The Foundry's sparks should load fine in Autodesk 2011 and produce pictures.
-There may yet be issues with some features of some plug-ins under 2011.
+There may yet be issues with some features of some plug-ins under 2011

 Autodesk 2012 Systems are unsupported.

-• Combustion is no longer supported.
+• Combustion is no longer supported

-• Mac OSX 10.7 Lion is not yet a fully supported operating system for The Foundry software.
+• Mac OS X 10.7 Lion is not yet a fully supported operating system for The Foundry software

 A fix for Lion users encountering a 'crash on open' bug is available from NUKE 6.3v3 onwards.